 While our charge is broad, from architecture and policy, through awareness and compliance, much of what we do is defending against threats to the security of the information we protect.
 As the proverb tells us, this is where the interesting portion of our role gets defined.
 We have witnessed the evolution of threats migrate from attacking the vulnerabilities of the Web, through the weaknesses of messaging, on to data protection, and now into the realm of Web 2.0.

 What exactly is Web 2.0?
 You would find a myriad of answers to this if you asked all of your security (and non-security) friends.
 It is now the Internet as we now know it, and is known as the second generation of the World Wide Web.
 Web 2.0 refers to Web design, development, and use that foster interactive information sharing, interoperability and collaboration on and via the Internet.
 Examples include Web-based communities, Web applications, social-networking sites, video-sharing sites, wikis, and blogs.
-A Web 2.0 site allows users to interact with other users, or even change website content, in contrast to non-interactive websites where users are limited to the passive viewing of information that is
+A Web 2.0 site allows users to interact with other users, or even change website content, in contrast to non-interactive websites where users are limited to the passive viewing of information that is served to them.

 Obviously, this is not the "push" Internet that we've sharpened our skills on, and with this next iteration come additional business opportunities, and security concerns.
 Chances are, your enterprise is either utilizing its power, or wondering how they can take advantage of it.
 Security needs to part of the conversation, no matter where you are in the process.